normful/foodsorce/test-plan.md

 - Selecting an already selected distance option does not do anything.
 - Default field for address field is "address" and text is highlighted when selected
 - Selecting Main Page, Profile, Admin or Sign Out does not effect map.
+- Selecting a vendor Marker reveals a popup, which contains the vendor information in a nice format.
+- Selecting the same vendor marker a second time closes the vendor marker popup.
+- Selecting another vendor marker when another vendor marker popup appears should close the popup and open a new one corresponding to the current vendor
+- When a vendor marker is clicked, the VendorInfoPanel appears.

 ## General UI